 We enjoyed three days of wonderful music, food and fun.
 A highlight of the weekend was the community singalong on Sunday afternoon.

-A special moment was getting to sing along with Garrison Keillor through all verses of Amazing Grace.
+A special moment was when Garrison walked over to me and I got to sing with him on all the verses of Amazing Grace.

 One of the show's best known features is Keillor's News from Lake Wobegon, a weekly story-telling monologue, claiming to be a report from Keillor's fictitious hometown of Lake Wobegon, "the little town that time forgot and the decades cannot improve ... where all the women are strong, all the men are good-looking, and all the children are above average."